Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 Hidden deep in the state parks or just a few miles away from the big cities, waterfalls near Austin Texas are among the must-visit attractions in Texas.

-There are more than 40 waterfalls located all across the state, but the most beautiful ones can be found around the city of Austin.
+There are more than 40 waterfalls located all across the state.
+The most beautiful ones can be found around the city of Austin.

-Most of these waterfalls are inside state parks, and the entrance fee should be paid, so if you plan to visit them quite frequently, I strongly recommend you buy the Texas State Park Pass, which costs 70 USD per person per year.
+Most of these waterfalls are inside state parks, and the entrance fee should be paid.
+If you plan to visit them quite frequently, I recommend you buy the Texas State Park Pass.
+It costs 70 USD per person per year.

 You can get to these waterfalls in Austin Texas, after a short hike to the forest, but the view is amazing and worth the effort, even though the trail is longer and more difficult.